yandex-cloud/docs/en/managed-postgresql/operations/cluster-list.md

   {% include [default-catalogue](../../_includes/default-catalogue.md) %}

-  To get information about a PostgreSQL cluster, run the command:
+  To get information about a {{ PG }} cluster, run the command:

   ```
   $ yc managed-postgresql cluster get <cluster name or ID>
   ```

-  The cluster name and ID can be requested with a [list clusters in the folder](#list-clusters).
+  The cluster name and ID can be requested with a [list of clusters in the folder](list-clusters).

 {% endlist %}